pintostack/core/docs/README.digital_ocean.md

 $ vagrant up --provider=digital_ocean
 ```

 This may take a several minutes but after command completes you should be able to find new droplets in your digital ocean web site [console](https://cloud.digitalocean.com/droplets).
-Also you can try to ssh to one of those new droplets by running ```vagrant ssh master-1```
+You can run ```./open-webui.sh``` to see a web ui, or you can try to ssh to one of those new droplets by running ```vagrant ssh master-1```

-## Infrastructure ready, lets bootstrap software

 Once you finished provisioning droplets you can start deploying the cluster software on this new infrastructure.
 [Please follow instructions](../README.install.md#bootstrap).